andrew40404/Phabricator/README.md

 - Choose **Master Service Endpoint**.

-> In VRF-enabled accounts, you can choose private-only to make your master accessible on the private network or via VPN tunnel.
-Choose public-only to make your master publicly accessible.
+> In VRF-enabled accounts, you can choose private-only to make your master accessible on the private network or via VPN tunnel.Choose public-only to make your master publicly     accessible.
 When you have a VRF-enabled account, your cluster is set up by default to use both private and public endpoints.

 - Give desired **tags** to your cluster, for more information visit tags
 - Click **create**